 The Treaty allows for the Parties to gather every five years to review its operation.
 At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference (RevCon) every five years, as well as holding Preparatory Committee (PrepCom) meetings in each of the three years preceding a RevCon.
 The 2014 PrepCom for the 2015 NPT RevCon will take place at the United Nations headquarters in New York from April 28-May 9 under the Non-Aligned Movement Chairmanship of Peruvian Ambassador Enrique Román-Morey.
 This will be the third meeting of the review cycle that will culminate in the 2015 NPT Review Conference.

-Contact Us: The Special Representative of the President for Nuclear Nonproliferation and the Office of Multilateral Nuclear and Security Affairs lead U.S. efforts in support of the NPT.
+Contact Us: Ambassador Adam Scheinman is President Obama’s Special Representative for Nuclear Nonproliferation, and together with the Office of Multilateral Nuclear and Security Affairs, leads U.S. efforts in support of the Nuclear Nonproliferation Treaty.
 Questions and media inquiries should be directed to Sandra Postell at Postellsr@state.gov.